How to Overcome Test Anxiety: Science-Based Strategies

 4. Track your study time

-One of the biggest anxiety amplifiers is uncertainty: "Did I study enough?
+One of the biggest anxiety amplifiers is uncertainty.
+"Did I study enough?
 Am I actually prepared?"
+When you don't have concrete answers to these questions, your anxious brain will always assume the worst.

 Tracking your study time replaces vague worry with concrete data.
 The anxious voice saying "you didn't do enough" can be answered with facts.